The Monthly Board Meeting of Edgemoor

 unanimously.

-drop off and pick up their children at a designated place where they would form
+pick up their children at a designated place where they would form a group to

-a group to safely walk to school.
-Also,
+safely walk to school.
+Also, at the MNAC

-at the MNAC meeting, Richard Dietz presented information about ‘Elderly
+meeting, Richard Dietz presented information about ‘Elderly Friendly

-to come speak at neighborhood meetings and Brad was asked to contact him with
+speak at neighborhood meetings and Brad was asked to contact him with an invite

-addition, Brad offered to contact the Whatcom Land Trust to speak at the
+offered to contact the Whatcom Land Trust to speak at the September

 Aware for more details.
 Pam Went